nstepper/09-grundy-sunday/README.md

-# 09-grundy-sunday
+# GrundySunday

-A readme generator application that can quickly create a professional readme for a new project
+A command line application that can quickly generate a readme file.

 ## Table of Contents